thinkpace/prometheus/README.md

 in setup directory (for Prometheus, Alertmanager and snmp_exporter).

-## Upgrade
+### Upgrade

 Ansible role is creating a cronjob which updates base images every night.

-# Backup
+## Backup

 Backup script triggers a snapshot using Prometheus Admin API.
-A tgz containing this snapshot will be created at configured backup_path (see [main-sample.yml](/ansible/roles/install-prometheus/vars/main-sample.yml)).
+A tgz containing this snapshot will be created at configured rsync target (see [main-sample.yml](/ansible/roles/install-prometheus/vars/main-sample.yml) and [backup_prometheus.sh.j2](/ansible/roles/install-prometheus/templates/backup_prometheus.sh.j2)).